Ryan Nembhard: College career

 In his college debut against Arkansas–Pine Bluff, Nembhard posted 15 points and 10 assists in a 90–77 win.
 On November 16, 2021, he scored 22 points and had five rebounds and five assists in a 77–69 win against Nebraska.
 On February 23, 2022, Nembhard suffered a wrist injury in an 81–79 win against St. John's which required season-ending surgery.
 He averaged 11.3 points, 3.1 rebounds, 4.4 assists and 1.3 steals per game as a freshman.
 Nembhard started all 27 games and was a six-time Big East Freshman of the Week honoree.
 He was named Big East Freshman of the Year.
 As a sophomore, Nembhard averaged 12.1 points, 4.8 assists and 4.0 rebounds per game, guiding Creighton to the Elite Eight of the NCAA Tournament.
 Following the season he entered the transfer portal and ultimately transferred to Gonzaga.

 Nembhard started every game as a junior and averaged 12.6 points and 6.9 assists per game.
 Coming into his senior season, he was named to the Bob Cousy Award watch list.
 Nembhard averaged 10.5 points, 9.8 assists (leading the NCAA) and 1.7 steals per game and led Gonzaga to its 22nd all-time West Coast Conference tournament title.

 Professional career

+Dallas Mavericks (2025–2026)

 After not being selected in the 2025 NBA draft, Nembhard signed a two-way contract with the Dallas Mavericks.
+On December 1, 2025, Nembhard scored a career-high of 28 points in a 131–121 win against the Denver Nuggets.
+Two days later, on December 3, Nembhard earned himself a double-double, scoring 15 points and getting a career-high 13 assists in a 118–108 win against the Miami Heat.
+On March 1, 2026, following the waiving of guard Tyus Jones, the Mavericks decided to use the extra cap space created by the move to sign Nembhard to a standard multi-year contract.
+On April 12, Nembhard put up 15 points, nine rebounds, and a career-high 23 assists in a 149–128 win over the Chicago Bulls.
+His 23 assists set a rookie record for the most assists in a game in Mavericks franchise history, surpassing the previous record of 17 set by his former head coach, Jason Kidd.
+On June 29, 2026, the Mavericks exercised Nembhard's team option contract for the 2026-27 NBA season.

+On July 19, 2026, Nembhard was traded to the Atlanta Hawks in a three team trade.

+On September 22, 2026, Nembhard was traded to the Charlotte Hornets alongside Buddy Hield for Dorian Finney-Smith.